JRSkates/Databases/music_library/artists-design-recipe.md

 last_artist.genre # => 'Rock'

 # 5
-# Delete an album from the database
+# Delete an artist from the database

 repo = ArtistRepository.new
 # 'Pixies', 'Rock'